| 1 of 10 | Lobby at the Dylan Hotel | Full Screen | View All 115 Photos |

 The location is convenient, cribs and cots are available, and the restaurant has a kids’ menu.

-Though the Dylan's vibe seemed fairly staid and not like a particularly fun place for kids, the hotel does offer 14 "double double" rooms with two double beds, and cots can be brought into every room at an additional cost of $35.
+Though the Dylan's vibe seemed fairly staid and not like a particularly fun place for kids, the hotel does offer 14 "double double" rooms with two double beds, and cots can be brought into every room at an additional cost.
 (Cribs, however, are free.)
 The Benjamin Steakhouse even offers a kids' menu.

 The Dylan was relatively clean, but also clearly worn out by many years of hard use.